 1. Close Grip Bench Press

-The close grip bench press is set up exactly like a normal bench press, but you will take a grip that is 1-2 fist lengths inside your normal grip.
+The close grip bench press is set up exactly like a normal bench press, but you will take a grip that is 1-2 fist lengths inside your normal grip (avoid the suicide grip while benching).
 The triceps are most activated in a shoulder-width grip, showing to be two times more activated in this grip compared with one that is twice the distance (Lehman, 2005).

 When you take a narrower grip on the bar your touchpoint on the chest will likely change as a result (slightly lower).
 Therefore, don’t worry about having a different touchpoint, just try and make the range of motion feel comfortable.

 The board bench press is a variation that is used specifically to work the top end range of motion.
 Therefore, the tricep strength you’re developing with the board press is specific to the exact range of motion that you’re trying to get stronger.

 The exercise is a bit awkward to set-up because you’ll need a training partner to hold boards on your chest while you bench press.
 Notwithstanding, not all gyms have 2X4 boards lying around.
 With that said, the 2-board bench press is my number one choice for building tricep strength on the bench press.

 If you train alone or don’t have access to boards, I would highly recommend picking up a pair of Bench Blokz (click to see picture and price on Amazon).
 This is a piece of equipment that attaches to the bar and mimics the use of boards.

 The 2-1-chest board bench press is exactly like the 2-board press, but instead of benching to one board height, you’re benching to different board heights over the course of a single set.
 An example of this would be: two reps to the 2-board, two reps to the 1-board, and then doing two full reps to your chest.